chinchalinchin/elara/src/source/02_research/00_palindromes.rst

     ∀ ζ ∈ C:sub:`L` : ∀ α ∈ W:sub:`ζ`: α ∈ L

-It is worth taking the time to analyze the structure, however minimal, these axioms imply.
-It should be re-iterated that no assumptions have been made regarding the semantic content of a Language or its Corpus, so any insight that arises from these axioms is due to the inherent linguistic structures.
+It is worth taking the time to analyze the structure, however minimal, these axioms imply must exist in any Language.
+It should be re-iterated that no assumptions have been made regarding the semantic content of a Language or its Corpus, so any insight that arises from these axioms is due to inherent linguistic structures.

-To briefly summarize the axioms so far introduced: The system "initializes" with the selection of an Alphabet **Σ**.
+To briefly summarize the axioms so far introduced: The system "*initializes*" with the selection of the Alphabet **Σ**.
 The Character Axiom ensures the domain of all Strings is populated.
 The Delimiter Axiom ensures Words only traverse the set of Strings which do not contain Delimiters.
 The Empty Axiom ensures Words in a Language do not possess null content in the form of Empty Characters.

 With these axioms, still nothing has been said about *what* a Word is, except that it possesses a semantic character.